LUMAKRAS- sotorasib tablet, coated

 LUMAKRAS can cause ILD/pneumonitis that can be fatal.

-In the pooled safety population of NSCLC patients who received single agent LUMAKRAS 960 mg [see Adverse Reactions (6.1)], ILD/pneumonitis occurred in 2.2% of patients, of which 1.1% were Grade ≥ 3, and 1 case was fatal.
+In the pooled safety population of patients with NSCLC who received single agent LUMAKRAS 960 mg [see Adverse Reactions (6.1)], ILD/pneumonitis occurred in 2.2% of patients, of which 1.1% were Grade ≥ 3, and 1 case was fatal.
 The median time to first onset for ILD/pneumonitis was 8.6 weeks (range: 2.1 to 36.7 weeks).
 LUMAKRAS was permanently discontinued due to ILD/pneumonitis in 1.3% of LUMAKRAS-treated patients.
 Monitor patients for new or worsening pulmonary symptoms indicative of ILD/pneumonitis (e.g., dyspnea, cough, fever).
 Immediately withhold LUMAKRAS in patients with suspected ILD/pneumonitis and permanently discontinue LUMAKRAS if no other potential causes of ILD/pneumonitis are identified [see Dosage and Administration (2.3) and Adverse Reactions (6.1)].

 • 6 ADVERSE REACTIONS